awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 ****Address Book****
 To select a default address book, in **Select Default Folder**, select the address book to use\.
-The default address book is loaded when choosing **Address book** from the main menu bar or when selecting the To, Cc, or Bcc field when composing a new email\.
+The default address book is loaded when choosing **Address book** from the main menu bar, or when selecting the **To**, **Cc**, or **Bcc** field when composing a new email\.

 ## Email settings<a name="email_tab"></a>

 Change email preview, formatting, font, and other options from the **Email** tab using the following settings\.

 ****Display preview pane****
-You can choose to view a preview of items to the right of the content pane or below the content pane\.
+You can choose to view a preview of items to either the right of the content pane or below the content pane\.
 You can also choose to turn off the preview pane\.
-Changing the view from the mail application using the **View** menu updates this **Display preview pane** setting\.
+Changing the view from the mail application using the **View** menu also updates this **Display preview pane** setting\.

 ****Close email when responding****
-When this setting is off, if you open an email message in a new tab, a new tab is opened next to the existing one when you reply to the email message\.
+When selected, the original email closes when you reply to it\.
+Deselect this setting to compose replies in a separate tab from the original message\.

 ****Format****
 You can compose new mail messages as **Plain text** or **HTML**\.